OFFICE FOR WOMEN'S CAREERS

 If you are applying for a Claflin Award, and would like help preparing your application, ECOR and the Office for Women’s Careers (OWC) encourages you to take advantage of the pre-award Claflin Consultation Initiative (CCI) for applicants.

-The CCI is designed to help eligible faculty prepare their best application for the 2021 Claflin Distinguished Scholar Awards.
+The CCI is designed to help eligible faculty prepare their best application for the 2024 Claflin Distinguished Scholar Awards.
 Many prior Claflin winners have volunteered their time to answer questions and offer guidance and encouragement to potential applicants.
-Coaches may give advice on all aspects of the application, including the research plan, budget, description of child-rearing responsibilities, and advice for repeat applicants.
+Coaches may give advice on all aspects of the application, including the research plan, budget, and description of child-rearing responsibilities.

 Would you like to learn more?

-ECOR and the Office for Women’s Careers (OWC) presented a one-hour seminar for eligible applicants on Monday, September 19.
-The panel discussion was recorded and covered the following:
+ECOR and the Office for Women’s Careers (OWC) presented a one-hour seminar for eligible applicants on Tuesday, November 7, 2023 on Zoom.
+The panel discussion covered the following:

 - Advice from recent Claflin Scholars